 Not only can you make changes with Vim or Vi, but you also need to learn how to undo and redo them as you navigate the complexities of these ancient Linux text editors.
 We’ll go over the key commands and tips in this guide to help you go through your editing history with elegance.
+There are several commands such as y, d, and p pursuing copy, delete, and paste respectively being a Vim user you should know these commands.

 Knowing how to undo and redo changes is essential for ensuring accuracy and efficiency in your text manipulation tasks, regardless of experience level with these potent editors.
 One essential ability that every Vim / Vi user should possess is knowing how to redo.
 The ability to undo and redo changes is crucial for any text editor.